samtechie/minimal-personal-site/_posts/2020-02-14-concurrent-isolated-processes.md

 ![Observer]({{ site.url }}/assets/elixir/observer.png "Observer GUI")

 You will see all the processes running in the Erlang VM from the processes tab.
-In my case, am running a Phoenix application so there are some processes related to the Database connection and the web server.
+In my case, am running a Phoenix application so there are some processes related to the database connection and the web server.
 You also notice that the observer started its own processes.
 Elixir modules in the VM will be prefixed with `Elixir.` The rest are erlang modules.
-This is just a small snippet.
 There are many more processes running which I cannot show for brevity.

 The `observer` enables us to see everything that's happening in the Erlang VM.
 This is why the VM can be thought of as mini operating system for your code.
 The `observer` doesn't stop there, we can also interact with running applications.
 So for example if we have a process that is problematic, we can kill it.